Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 This recursive self-integration, like Recursive Self-Improvement in AI, is double-edged: it can lead to spirals of growth and healing, or — if the feedback is negative and unintegrated — entrench us in maladaptive, collapsing loops.
 Our choices in how we attend, relate, and reflect shape both present and future biology as well as collective evolutionary possibility.

-We are not passengers on a genetic raft.
+Therefore, we are not passengers on a genetic raft.
 We are navigators with our hands on the wheel, whether we realize it or not.
 And when we don’t realize it consciously, we steer civilization right off a cliff.

 Part 3: The Recursive Loop of Trauma and Choice